-- Part of goods receipt to confirmed goods received is the confirmation of the receipt of good and the inventory receipt.
+- Part of the goods receipt to confirmed goods received is the confirmation of the receipt of goods and the inventory receipt.

 - So confirmed goods receipt and confirmed goods receipt is part of the result of the goods issue and goods receipt process.